Forgot password

 Starmie, Articuno ex. and Misty Pokémon TCG Pocket cards.

-One of the strongest cards in the meta right now.
+Starmie ex is one of the strongest cards in the meta right now.
 Images via The Pokémon Company.
 Remix by Dot Esports

 Pairing it with Articuno ex—and sometimes the Greninja line for Bench sniping capabilities—makes this deck incredibly aggressive.
 Articuno ex can whittle away at Benched Pokémon while dealing 80 damage to the Active, and it’s sturdy enough to survive a few hits.

 Misty is an invaluable addition to this deck, and she’s one of the most impressive Supporters in the game alongside Sabrina.
-Despite being a little RNG-dependent with the coin flipping, this Trainer can theoretically set up either Starmie ex or Articuno ex in an instant.
+Despite being RNG-dependent with the coin flipping, this Trainer can theoretically set up either Starmie ex or Articuno ex in an instant.

 Best solo decks in Pokémon TCG Pocket